 Let’s discuss some ways you can cut costs, save money and prepare for your future in these tough times.

 Make your own cleaning products!

-I’m sure you’ve all noticed how the price of everyday cleaning products have inflated.
-Prices have nearly doubled due to the high-demand and low stock available.
-This causes us stress, as we’re left searching through shelfs for the last pack of Lysol wipes.
-Once we get to cash register, our bank accounts are also left shocked.
+I’m sure you’ve all noticed how the price of everyday cleaning products has inflated.
+Prices have nearly doubled due to the high demand and low stock available.
+This causes us stress, as we’re left searching through shelves for the last pack of Lysol wipes.
+Once we get to the cash register, our bank accounts are also left shocked.